daniel-furman/lwMCMC/README.md

             feature at the start of these plots.

 * mcmc.calculate_mean() returns mean of all samples for each parameter.
-* mcmc.calculate_cov() returns the covariance matrix of the paramters.
+* mcmc.calculate_cov() returns the covariance matrix of the parameters.